Kingussie Camanachd: History

 The year 2014 saw the club lift the Camanachd Cup for the first time since 2006.
 Ronald Ross announced his retirement from first team duties after the victory over Glenurquhart at the Bught Park.
 However, in 2015 Kingussie faced a great decline, the club ending in the play-off position of ninth.
 They faced a relegation play-off with National Division One runners-up Kilmallie, which they won 2–0.

 Dallas Young was appointed manager for 2017, integrating young talents such as Roddy Young, Ruaridh Anderson and Alexander Michie into the first team squad during a transitional period for the club.
 The Dell was renovated in 2018, adding a 100 seater stand, changing facilities and a scoreboard, with the venue hosting the 2018 Sutherland Cup final.

 Dallas Young made way for John Gibson, who took over a Kingussie side which finished 5th in the league, only managing a 6th place finish in 2018.
 However, since 2019, Kingussie have been resurgent.
 They won the Premiership in 2019 along with the MacAulay Cup, their first national success since 2014.
 They retained the MacAulay Cup in 2021 whilst also winning Senior League B, a regional league played due to COVID-19 restrictions.
 In 2022 John Gibson's men completed a record 7th Grand Slam, winning the Camanachd, Macaulay and MacTavish Cups as well as winning the Mowi Premiership, with Roddy Young winning the Premiership Player of the Year award, with 7 goals against Kilmallie being the highlight, as Kingussie extended their winning run to 19 straight wins captained by Savio Genini.
 The Camanachd Cup was won in front of a home crowd, as a sold out Dell hosted the final which saw Kings defeat Lovat.
 Kingussie retained the Camanachd, MacTavish and Premiership yet again in 2023 under the leadership of Iain Borthwick, only conceding the Macaulay to Oban Camanachd.

 2024 saw yet another Grand Slam, with Calum Grant captaining the side to an undefeated clean sweep of Shinty's 4 major trophies, with the reserves adding the Sutherland Cup and Mowi North Division 2, meaning Kingussie held 6 trophies concurrently.
 Three Kingussie players, namely Ruaridh Anderson, Alexander Michie and Robert Mabon received a Scotland call-up off the back of this achievement, with the later captaining the side at Cusack Park in Ennis.
-Thomas Borthwick was appointed club captain for the 2025 season.
+Thomas Borthwick was appointed club captain for the 2025 season, leading the club to a treble, as well as winning the Mowi Player of the year award.
+Iain "Corky" Borthwick stood down at the end of the season, with Ronald Ross taking his place as manager.